 For renters with pets, it can be challenging to keep your pets happy, all the while making sure your home stays in great shape.
-If you found the perfect Greeley house for rent that allows pets, the next step is learning to maintain the home with pets.
+If you found the perfect Loveland house for rent that allows pets, the next step is learning to maintain the home with pets.

 Here are some of the best ways to keep your rental property in good shape while still allowing your pets to play.